leehelenah/Analyze-H1B-PW-data/README.md

 The pipelines would be run on a daily basis by 7 am every day. <br>
  --> We can utilize Airflow or AWS Glue and set up daily pipeline. <br>
 The database needed to be accessed by 100+ people. <br>
- --> Not a problem at all.
-The data is on S3.
-We can share access with all of them. <br>
+ --> CAP stands for Consistency, Availability and Partition Tolerance.
+In general, its impossible for a distributed system to guarantee above three at a given point.
+Based on the CAP theory, we can choose a database that that allows for greater accessibility, such as Cassandra. <br>

 ## Why Spark
 Spark is suitable for large dataset and supports parallel operations.
 Also, it supports sql queries.
 As I am going to further analyze the data, this is quite helpful.